serenity-is/docs/services/service_endpoints.md

 }
 ```

+### Controller Naming and Namespace

 Our class has name *OrderController*, even though its file is named *OrderEndpoint.cs*.
 This is due to a ASP.NET MVC limitation (which i don't find so logical) that all controllers must end with *Controller* suffix.

 If you don't end your controller class name with this suffix, your actions will simply won't work.
 So be very careful with this.

+> I also did this mistake several times and lost hours.

 Namespace of this class (*Serene.Northwind.Endpoints*) is not important at all, though we usually put endpoints under *MyProject.Module.Endpoints* namespace for consistency.